nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
 Additionally, learn to say "no" to tasks that are not aligned with your goals or don't fit into your schedule.
 Finally, stay up-to-date with new technologies and programming languages to grow your skillset and remain competitive in the industry.

+# 2024-01-03
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." - Steve Jobs.

+In the realm of programming, this quote emphasizes the importance of writing clean, readable, and maintainable code.
+It encourages developers to think deeply about their design choices, aiming for simplicity in algorithms, architecture, and APIs.
+Complex solutions might appear clever initially but often lead to bugs, scalability issues, and difficulty in debugging or extending.
+Therefore, a programmer's wisdom lies not just in solving problems but doing so with elegance and simplicity that can stand the test of time and evolving requirements.